JakubGal/test_luxonis/README.md

 ## Setup and Installation
 To set up and run this project, you need Docker and Docker Compose.
 Follow these steps:
+1. Ensure Docker and Docker Compose are installed and running on your machine

-1. Clone this repository:
+2. Clone this repository:
 ```
 git clone https://github.com/JakubGal/test_luxonis.git
 ```
-2. Navigate to the project directory:
+3. Navigate to the project directory:
 ```
 cd test_luxonis
 ```
-3. Run the Docker Compose command:
+4. Run the Docker Compose command:
 ```
 docker-compose up
 ```
-4. Access the Flask application at `http://127.0.0.1:8080`.
+5. Access the Flask application at `http://127.0.0.1:8080`.

 ## Database Schema
 The PostgreSQL database consists of a single table, `flats`, with the following schema: